Skip to main content

 Node & npm

-For installation details, see nodejs.org.
+For details on installing Node.js, see nodejs.org.

 $ node --version